-If you're buying a home, you're probably already feeling strapped for cash, and may not be eager to add another cost to your list.
-And if you're already hiring a home inspector, you may think that will cover your needs--the home inspector is a generalist, who should be able to flag any issues with the home that might reduce its value or warrant ongoing negotiations with the seller, right?
+If you're buying a home, you're probably already feeling strapped for cash, and might not be eager to add another cost to your list.
+And if you're already hiring a home inspector, you may think that will cover your needs; the home inspector is a generalist, who should be able to flag any issues with the home that might reduce its value or warrant ongoing negotiations with the seller, right?

 A good inspector will also examine the land that the house sits on, for issues concerning soil grading, drainage, and retaining walls, and note issues concerning plants that affect the house, such as through root intrusion or falling branches.